2 building inspectors in hard hats and high vis jackets looking at a digital tablet

 Why is it important to justify compliance in such detail?

 It’s very important to explain in your application how compliance has been achieved for each identified aspect because BSR needs a direct line of sight between the identified aspects and the building regulations.
-This will ensure BSR can easily verify compliance and the building control application will not require further interpretation by the regulator.

 How long will it take for my application to be approved?